-A flaccid paralysis is caused by a transverse lesion that damages the nerves and is characterised by a complete loss of muscle function.
+A flaccid paralysis is caused by a spinal cord injury that damages the nerves and is characterized by a complete loss of muscle function.
 Due to the nerve damage, there are no uncontrolled contractions or spasms.
-Examples of conditions that may benefit from the use of the RISE are plexus brachialis, transverse lesions with Cauda Equina syndrome and conus medullaris syndrome.
+Examples of conditions that may benefit from the use of the RISE are plexus brachialis, spinal cord injuries with Cauda Equina syndrome and conus medullaris syndrome.

 INCREASE OF MUSCLE MASS